AndreaFalanti/popnas/README.md

 # POPNASv2
-Fix and refactor of POPNAS, a neural architecture search method developed for a master thesis by Matteo Vantadori (Politecnico di Milano, academic year 2018-2019).
+Fix and refactor of POPNAS, a neural architecture search method developed for a master thesis by Matteo Vantadori (Politecnico di Milano, academic year 2018-2019), based on [PNAS paper](https://openaccess.thecvf.com/content_ECCV_2018/papers/Chenxi_Liu_Progressive_Neural_Architecture_ECCV_2018_paper.pdf).

 ## Installation
 Virtual environment and dependecies are managed by *poetry*, check out its [repository](https://github.com/python-poetry/poetry) for installing it on your machine.